~~~~~~~~~ ANNIE MALONE ~~~~~~~~~

 Freeman Institute Black History Collection

-Malone is recorded as the U.S.’s first black female millionaire based on reports of $14 million in assets held in 1920 from her beauty and cosmetic enterprises, headquartered in St. Louis and Chicago.
+Malone is recorded as one of America’s first black female millionaire based on reports about her beauty and cosmetic enterprises -- Poro -- headquartered in St. Louis and Chicago.

-Annie Minerva Turnbo Malone (August 9, 1869—May 10, 1957) was an African-American businesswoman, educator, inventor and philanthropist.
+Annie Minerva Turnbo Malone was an African-American businesswoman, educator, inventor and philanthropist.
 Annie was two years younger than Madam C. J. Walker.
-She had launched her hair care business four years before Madam C. J. Walker.
+She had launched her hair care business four years before Sarah Breedlove (later known as Madam C. J. Walker).
+In the early 1900s Madam Walker worked as a "Poro Agent" for Annie for about one year.

 In the first three decades of the 20th century, she founded and developed a large and prominent commercial and educational enterprise centered around cosmetics for African-American women.

-Annie was born in Metropolis, Illinois.
+Annie was born in Metropolis, Illinois to former slaves.
 She was the tenth of eleven children born to Robert Turnbo, a poor farmer, and Isabella Cook Turnbo.
 Because her parents died when she was young, Annie was raised by her older sister in nearby Peoria, Illinois.
 She was a sickly child and missed a lot of school which resulted her in having to withdraw before completing high school.

 While she was coming of age, the popular style among Black women was that of a “straight hair” look.
 Black women were starting to turn their backs on the braided cornrow styles they’d associated with the fields of slavery and began to embrace a look which, for them meant, freedom and progression toward equality in America.